 It has been said that the purpose of punishment is to hurt, but the purpose of discipline is to teach.
-Which do you employ in your classroom?
+Which do you employ with the children in your care?
+Which do you encourage with the families you visit?

-Most educators would agree that their goal is to help children learn to be self-disciplined.
-What kind of adults do you want your students to grow up to be?
-When developing a classroom discipline plan, think about the difference between discipline and punishment and consider these questions:
+Most early childhood providers would agree that their goal is to help children learn to be self-disciplined.
+What kind of adults do you want the children in your care to grow up to be?
+When developing a discipline plan, think about the difference between discipline and punishment and consider these questions:

-- Do you want your students to be focused on external or internal rewards? - Do you want your students to be operating from fear or from confidence? - Do you want your students to believe that "might makes right"? - Do you want your students to believe that adults are always right simply because they are adults?
+- Do you want the children to be focused on external or internal rewards? - Do you want the children to be operating from fear or from confidence? - Do you want the children to believe that "might makes right"? - Do you want the children to believe that adults are always right simply because they are adults?